nightrunner91/nightvue/README.md

 NightVue generates responsive margin and padding utility classnames.
 The classnames are named using the format `{$property}-{$breakpoint}-{$side}-{$size}`.

 Where `$property` is one of:
-* `m` - for classnames that set margin
+* `m` - for classnames that set property margin
-* `p` - for classnames that set padding
+* `p` - for classnames that set property padding

 Where `$breakpoint` is one of:
-* `xs` - for classnames that set property on XS breakpoint > 576px
+* `xs` - for classnames that set property property on XS breakpoint > 576px
-* `sm` - for classnames that set property on SM breakpoint > 768px
+* `sm` - for classnames that set property property on SM breakpoint > 768px
-* `md` - for classnames that set property on MD breakpoint > 992px
+* `md` - for classnames that set property property on MD breakpoint > 992px
-* `lg` - for classnames that set property on LG breakpoint > 1200px
+* `lg` - for classnames that set property property on LG breakpoint > 1200px
-* `xl` - for classnames that set property on XL breakpoint > 1400px
+* `xl` - for classnames that set property property on XL breakpoint > 1400px
 * blank - if you want to set a margin and padding on all breakpoint

 Where `$side` is one of:
-* `t` - for classnames that set margin-top or padding-top
+* `t` - for classnames that set property margin-top or padding-top
-* `b` - for classnames that set margin-bottom or padding-bottom
+* `b` - for classnames that set property margin-bottom or padding-bottom
-* `l` - for classnames that set margin-left or padding-left
+* `l` - for classnames that set property margin-left or padding-left
-* `r` - for classnames that set margin-right or padding-right
+* `r` - for classnames that set property margin-right or padding-right
-* `x` - for classnames that set both *-left and *-right
+* `x` - for classnames that set property both *-left and *-right
-* `y` - for classnames that set both *-top and *-bottom
+* `y` - for classnames that set property both *-top and *-bottom
-* blank - for classnames that set a margin or padding on all 4 sides of the element
+* blank - for classnames that set property a margin or padding on all 4 sides of the element

 Where `$size` is one of spacing sizes defined in [_varaibles.scss](src/styles/@core/_varaibles.scss) file:
 ```